 WordPress automatically updates your theme …

-Repeat the above process to update all of your outdated themes, or use the method described below to bulk upgrade multiple themes.
+Repeat the above process to update all of your out-of-date themes, or use the method described below to update multiple themes at once.

-Update your theme via the “Updates” page as shown below:
+Update your theme from the “Updates” section as shown below:

-To view all themes on your website that need updating, click on Dashboard > Updates …
+To view all themes in your website that require updating, click on Dashboard > Updates …

-Check the box next to all the themes you want to update and click on Update Themes to complete the update process …
+Select all the themes you want to update and click on Update Themes to complete the bulk update process …

 Congratulations!
-Now you know how to update your themes in your admin dashboard.
+Now you know how to upgrade your WordPress themes in your admin dashboard.